Inklingo

 nounA1general

-Use 'proyecto' when referring to a more formal or ambitious undertaking, often a project with a specific goal, like a school project or a business venture.
+Use 'proyecto' for a more formal or ambitious plan, often a project with a specific goal or outcome, especially in academic or professional contexts.

 A friendly cartoon person sitting at a wooden table, carefully studying a simple rolled-out blueprint that outlines a small, planned house.
 A pencil rests nearby.